Below are brief descriptions of the various eye conditions we commonly see and treat at Wentz Eye Care, P.A. in Concordia.

 There are many different types of eye conditions that could be affecting your eyesight or could have long-term consequences if not treated properly or promptly.
 We list some of the more common conditions below.
-If you think you or someone in your family has one of these conditions, please contact Wentz Eye Care, P.A. in Concordia or Salina for an exam and recommendations.
+If you think you or someone in your family has one of these conditions, please contact Wentz Eye Care, P.A. in Concordia for an exam and recommendations.

 Amblyopia (Lazy Eye)